Actually, if the question is a good one, I'll answer it here anyway...

 I am looking for a Gallico book.
 Can you recommend a bookshop which might

 If you're looking for Gallico in general, my experience is that most second-hand book shops have a few in stock.
-If you are looking for a particular one, there are four standard ways to find it.
+If you are looking for a particular one, there are two standard ways to find it.

 I used to have a copy of the Ed Welch/Spike Milligan Snow Goose LP.
 Where